-Jade Noodles- an Asian noodle bowl loaded up with fresh seasonal veggies and a delicious Sesame Dressing.
+Jade Noodles- a vegan, Asian-style soba noodle salad loaded up with fresh seasonal veggies and a delicious Sesame Dressing.
 Can be served warm or chilled!
 Gluten-free adaptable.

 There was a new voice which you slowly recognized as your own,